jtellis/jtellis/README.md

 ***

-When I'm not hacking away, I'm most likely bird watching, learning about and spending time in nature, running, biking, baking or watching an old movie.
-I have two dogs that love camping and reminding me when it's lunch time.
+When I'm not coding away, I'm usually bird watching, learning about and spending time in nature, exercising, baking or watching an old movie.
+I have two dogs that remind me to never take it all too seriously.

 Drop me a line.
 Cheers! ☕